 Video/internet auditions may be accepted on a case-by-case basis provided that they are received by the music department prior to the final audition date.
 Students wishing to audition via video must receive approval from the scholarship coordinator in advance of submitting a video audition.

 Additional Supplemental Scholarships of $2,000 are available.
 Supplemental Scholarships are scholarships that may be “added on” to an existing scholarship, giving interested students an increased financial award from the music department.
 Students must audition for either a Music Merit or Participation scholarship to be eligible for a supplemental scholarship.
 These scholarships are designed for students with a specific interest in one of the following areas:

-- The Pep Band Scholarship is available to students who wish to be in the Concordia Pep Band or Drum Line.
+- The Marching Band Scholarship is available to students who wish to be in the Concordia Pep Band or Drum Line.
 Students receiving this scholarship make a commitment to participate in a pre-season band camp, and play with the Pep Band or Drum Line at home football games and basketball games.

 - The Worship Arts Scholarship is available to students who wish to participate in a Worship Arts Ensemble.
 The Worship Arts ensembles rehearse once a week and perform regularly in chapel.
 Students interested in this scholarship also agree to minor in either Contemporary Christian Music or Worship Arts Leadership.

 - The Musical Theater Scholarship is available to students with an interest in musical theater.
 Students receiving this scholarship agree to participate in the annual Boar’s Head Festival and audition for the Spring Musical each spring.

 - The Arborsong Scholarship is available to students who have an affinity for choral singing at the advanced level.
 Students who receive this scholarship agree to sing in the Concordia Choir and attend all rehearsals and performances for Arborsong.
 Arborsong performs three to five times off campus each semester.